Go directly to product information

 In stock

 Didim or djinndim is an 8-10 cm long cardamom-like fruiting capsule.
-This cardamom grows in Cameroon, in the national park Karup in the humid environment of the Kemo Falls.
-The 'pods' contain irregularly shaped seeds with a remarkable citrus flavour, that of mandarin.
+This cardamom grows in Cameroon, in the national park Karup grows in the humid environment of the Kemo Falls.
+The pods contain irregularly shaped seeds with a distinctive citrus flavor, reminiscent of mandarin.

-The didim is closely related to the paradise grain and mbongô, both of which we supply.
-The pod is leathery and, unlike the pod of mbongô, is not so easy to open.
-The mbongô pod is parchment-like and can be peeled without the use of any tools.
-With the didim, it is useful to make a score with a sharp knife.
-As with any cardamom, the pod is peeled grind the seeds just before use.
+The didim is closely related to the grain of paradise and mbongô, both of which we supply.
+The pod is leathery and, unlike the mbongô pod, not as easy to open.
+The mbongô pod is parchment-like and peels without any tools.
+For the didim, it's helpful to score it with a sharp knife.
+As with any cardamom, peeling grind the seeds just before use.

-Didim is a member of the ginger family (Zingiberaceae), and is also known by names such as African jujube, peace seed or in French 'graines de la paix'.
+Didim is a member of the ginger family (Zingiberaceae) and is also known by names such as African jujube, peace seed, or, in French, "graines de la paix."
 It has been an important fruit in the Bamikele culture for centuries.
-The Bamikele live mainly in the west of Cameroon, some distance from Penja (known for the penja pepper).
-The Bamikele are said to have migrated west from Egypt for religious reasons, and settled in the Tikar region, later spreading over large parts of western Cameroon.
+The Bamikele live primarily in western Cameroon, some distance from Penja (known for its penja pepper).
+The Bamikele are said to have migrated west from Egypt for religious reasons and settled in the Tikar region, later spreading across large parts of western Cameroon.

 In the annual Ndop ritual, the didim is indispensable as a symbol of reconciliation.
-This is where the commonly used term 'peace seed' comes from, although 'graines de bénédiction' would be more appropriate.
+This is where the commonly used term "seed of peace" comes from, although "graines de bénédiction" would be more appropriate.

-The plant - Aframomum camerounais - grows like all ginger species in a warm, moist environment and likes some shade.
-The rootstock (rhizome) grows just below the ground.
-The plant grows to about 2 meters high and has elongated and pointed leaves, like bamboo.
-Close to the ground trumpet-like flowers form, which seem to come directly from the ground, but are on stalks.
-They are 15 cm long and light purple and soon fall off to make room for large reddish-brown pods (10 cm).
-These contain reddish-brown seeds in a jelly-like liquid, which is completely absent in the dry fruit.
+The plant—Aframomum camerounais—grows like all gingers in a warm, moist environment and prefers some shade.
+The rhizome grows close to the ground.
+The plant grows to about 2 meters tall and has elongated and pointed leaves, like bamboo.
+Trumpet-like flowers form close to the ground, appearing to emerge directly from the ground, but are on stalks.
+They are 15 cm long and light purple, and quickly fall off to make way for large, reddish-brown pods (10 cm).
+These contain reddish-brown seeds in a jelly-like liquid that is completely absent in the dried fruit.

 Smell and taste

-Didim is a spice that smells of forest and wet wood.
-It tastes primarily woody at first - associated with liquorice - afterwards a pleasant citrus note emerges, of mandarin.
+Didim is a spice with a forest and wet woody aroma.
+Its initial taste is primarily woody—reminiscent of licorice.
+Afterwards a pleasant citrus note emerges, of mandarin.

 Usage

 After opening the seed pod, the kernels are freed from their parchment covering.
-This is most convenient when you rub the seeds back and forth under the open hand on an unvarnished wooden cutting or chopping board.
+This is most easily done by rubbing the seeds back and forth under your open hand on an unvarnished wooden cutting or chopping board.
 The seeds are eaten 'out of hand', ground or mortared.

 Features: